CloudCannon/rosey-astro-starter/src/content/pages/index.md

   no_index: false
 content_blocks:
   - _bookshop_name: hero
-    background_color: '#ffffff'
+    background_color: "#ffffff"
     heading:
       heading_text: Astro & Rosey Bookshop Starter
-      heading_gradient_color: '#a0a2ff'
+      heading_gradient_color: "#a0a2ff"
     subheading:
       markdown_content: >-
-        A starting point for **developers looking to build a multilingual website with [Astro](https://astro.build/) and [Rosey](https://rosey.app/), using [Bookshop](https://github.com/CloudCannon/bookshop)'s component-based approach to building and editing sites in CloudCannon.
+        A starting point for **developers looking to build a multilingual website with [Astro](https://astro.build/) and [Rosey](https://rosey.app/), using [Bookshop](https://github.com/CloudCannon/bookshop)'s component-based approach to building and editing sites in CloudCannon**.
 After a developer has set up the site, CloudCannon provides a user interface for non-technical editors to maintain the site's content and enter translations.
 Create your own copy, and start creating your own components to use in the CloudCannon CMS.
-      color: '#393939'
+      color: "#393939"
     image:
       image_path: /src/assets/images/featured-image-5.jpg
       alt_text: A placeholder image